blocknetdx/documentation/docs/service-nodes/setup.md

 		  sudo iptables -I FORWARD -j f2b-nginx-404
 		  ```

-	 1. To learn how to add or subtract coins/SPV Wallets from your Service Node, and generally navigate and manage the docker containers of your Service Node, continue on to [Maintenance of Auto-Deployed Service Node](#maintenance-of-auto-deployed-service-node)
+	 1. To learn how to add or subtract supported services/coins from your Service Node, and generally navigate and manage the docker containers of your Service Node, continue on to [Maintenance of Auto-Deployed Service Node](#maintenance-of-auto-deployed-service-node)

 ### Maintenance of Auto-Deployed Service Node